AhmadIAlawneh/intrusion-detection-pipeline/README.md

 ## Methodology

 1. Data Exploration and Distribution Analysis
+   - Statistical inspection and class distribution analysis of the network dataset.

 2. Data Cleaning and Preprocessing
+   - Handling missing values and inconsistencies.
+   - Encoding categorical variables using One-Hot Encoding.
+   - Feature scaling and normalization.

-3. Feature Selection using:
+3. Feature Selection
+   - Feature ranking using:
      - Pearson Correlation
      - Spearman Correlation
-   - Chi-Square
+     - Chi-Square Test
      - Mutual Information

 4. Feature Ranking and Top-K Selection
+   - Selection of the top-ranked 15–20 features based on predefined thresholds.

-5. Class Imbalance Handling using SMOTE
+5. Class Imbalance Handling
+   - Application of SMOTE (Synthetic Minority Over-sampling Technique) to balance class distribution.

-6. Model Training (8 classifiers)
+6. Model Training
+   - Training and hyperparameter configuration of eight machine learning classifiers.

+7. Model Evaluation
-7. Evaluation using Accuracy, Precision, Recall, F1-score
+   - Performance assessment using Accuracy, Precision, Recall, and F1-score.

-8. Comparative Analysis between Full Features vs Selected Features
+8. Comparative Analysis
+   - Performance comparison between models trained on the full post-preprocessing feature set (900+ features) and the reduced feature subsets.
 ## Citation

 If you use this repository, please cite: